Plank theorems and their applications: a survey

 \begin{proof}[Proof of \cref{emp}] Define the ellipsoids $E_R$ mentioned in \cref{balls} by the equation

 for $x\in \R^n$ and $u=u(R)$ to be chosen to satisfy the inequality \eqref{eq:vol}.
-Since an ellipsoid is nothing but the deformation of a ball under a linear transformation, the volume of $E_R$ is simply
+From our \cref{balls}, the volume of $E_R$ is simply

-where $K=K(R)$ is the length of $u$ and $B_R$ the ball centered at the origin and of radius $R$.
-Clearly, when $R$ tends to infinity in \eqref{ellipse}, then the length of $u$ can also tend to infinity.
-As such, it will not make a difference if we obtain that \eqref{volER} is at least $2(n-1)-o(1)$ with $1/\sqrt{1+K^2}$ or $1/K$.
-We will thus show that
+where $K=K(R)$ is the length of $u$ and $B_R$ the ball of radius $R$ centered at the origin.
+Moreover $\sqrt{1+K^2}=K+o(1)$ as $R\to\infty$, since then the length of $u$ will also tend to infinity.
+It will thus suffice to show that

 as $R\to\infty$.